menandmice/micetro_docs/guides/user-manual/configure_azure_dns.rst

   * https://login.microsoftonline.com
   * https://management.core.windows.net

-* An Azure service principal that can access Azure resources that should be managed through the Men & Mice Suite.
+* An Azure service principal that can access Azure resources that should be managed through the Men&Mice Suite.
 Add the following built-in Azure roles on the subscription or specific resource groups you want to manage:

   * DNS Zone Contributor